OpenBCI: Hardware

 The OpenBCI 32-bit board uses the ADS1299, an IC developed by Texas Instruments for biopotential measurements.
 The OpenBCI uses a microcontroller for on-board processing — the 8bit version (now deprecated) uses an Arduino-compatible ATmega328P IC, while the 32bit board uses a PIC microcontroller — and can write the EEG data to an SD card, or transmit it to software on a computer over a bluetooth link.

 In 2015, OpenBCI announced the Ganglion board with a 2nd Kickstarter campaign.
-It costs $200 and has 4 input channels for measuring EEG, EMG, and EKG, and is also Bluetooth enabled.
+It has 4 input channels for measuring EEG, EMG, and EKG, and is also Bluetooth enabled.
+Initially it was offered on Kickstarter at $99, before later being listed at $249.99, and subsequently increasing in price to $499.00.

 Software

 OpenBCI has released an open-source application for use with the OpenBCI, written with Processing.
 Display and processing software written in NodeJS and Python are also available.

 3D Printed Headset

 Design files for a 3D printed headset for pre-production OpenBCI boards have been released on GitHub.
 The headset, known as the Ultracortex, holds the electrodes in place, and makes it easy to configure their placement using the 10–20 System.
+The current iteration of the Ultracortex is called the Ultracortex "Mark IV".

-A headset design files are available for download from OpenBCI's GitHub account, or the headset can be purchased from the OpenBCI online store.
+The headset design files are available for free download from OpenBCI's GitHub account, or the headset can be purchased preprinted from the OpenBCI online store.
 The headsets are manufactured and produced by Voodoo Manufacturing.